On Absolute Equivalence and Linearization I: The Structure of a Cartan Prolongation

 \subsection{The Extension Theorem of Sluis}

 In \cite{Cartan14}, Cartan noted that a generalization of the fact {\bf E} in Remark \ref{prolongationRmk} into the cases of $m\ge 2$ can be quite difficult.

 Sluis, in his thesis \cite{Sluis}, considered such more general cases.
 In this section, we remind the reader of a notable theorem he obtained and sketch the main arguments in his proof.
-The theorem indicates the following. \begin{quote} \emph{Any Cartan prolongation of a system can be extended to a total prolongation, and such an extension itself is also a Cartan prolongation. } \end{quote}
+The theorem indicates the following.
+(See Theorem~\ref{SluisThm} for a more precise statement.) \begin{quote} \emph{Any Cartan prolongation of a system can be extended to a (successive) total prolongation, and such an extension itself is also a Cartan prolongation. } \end{quote}

-Consider a Cartan prolongation represented by the diagram below, where the rank of the submersion $\pi$ is $r$ and the rank of $I$ is $n$.
+Consider a Cartan prolongation of order $r$ represented by the diagram below, where the rank of $I$ is $n$.

 { }